2024-25 Catalogs

 Established in 1841, the College of Arts and Science is the oldest and largest academic unit in the university.
 The College offers over 60 undergraduate and graduate degrees in humanities, fine and performing arts, social and behavioral sciences, and the biological, physical, and mathematical sciences.
 A&S also provides general education and foundational courses for students across all of MU’s schools, colleges, and divisions, as well as support for professional and specialized programs in other academic units.

 A liberal arts education is the foundation for lifelong career readiness, preparing students to pursue careers across the private and public sectors; it also prepares students for advanced academic and professional degrees.
 In support of these goals, the college encourages excellence in teaching and scholarship among its faculty and provides both traditional and innovative undergraduate curricula.
 All of our degree programs allow some flexibility for individualized courses of study.
 Students work closely with their academic advisors as well as the MU Career Center while deciding on their primary program of study, as well as exploring potential minors and certificates within and outside of the College.
-With over 44 A&S undergraduate degree programs, including two individualized baccalaureate degrees (Interdisciplinary Studies and General Studies), 54 minors, and 14 certificates, A&S students build personalized academic pathways to take them where they want to go after college.
+Thanks to the 40+ A&S undergraduate degree programs, including two individualized baccalaureate degrees (Interdisciplinary Studies and General Studies), over 50 minors, and 14 certificates, A&S students are able to build personalized academic pathways to take them where they want to go after college.

 College of Arts and Science Requirements: Overview

-To earn a degree from the College of Arts and Science, a candidate must meet all the relevant university requirements (specified elsewhere in the Catalog) together with the following College requirements:
+To earn a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, or Bachelor of Science degree from the College of Arts and Science*, a candidate must meet all the relevant university requirements (specified elsewhere in the Catalog) together with the following College requirements:

 • Complete all course work required for the Arts and Science Foundation Requirements (Basic Skills, Breadth of Study, Depth of Study).